Compact 3-manifolds via 4-colored graphs

-Take a handle decomposition of $M$: the union of the 0-handles and 1-handles gives a genus $g$ handlebody $H_g$, which can be either orientable or non-orientable.
+\begin{proof} Let us consider a handle decomposition of $M$: the union of the 0-handles and 1-handles gives a genus $g$ handlebody $H_g$, which can be either orientable or non-orientable.
 Let $D_0,\ldots,D_g$ be a system of $g+1$ pairwise disjoint disks properly embedded in $H_g$, such that, by cutting along them, $H_g$ splits into two balls $B'$ and $B''$.
-If $C'_i=\partial D_i$, for $i=0,\ldots,g$, then $\C'=\{C'_0,\ldots,C'_g \}$ is a system of curves on $\S_g=\partial H_g$.\footnote{Note that $\S_g=S_g$ in the orientable case and $\S_g=S_{2g}$ in the non-orientable one.} Let $C''_j$, for $j=1,\ldots,m$, be the attaching circles of the 2-handles.
-Also $\C''=\{C''_1,\ldots,C''_m \}$ is a system of curves on $\S_g$.
+If $C'_i=\partial D_i$, for $i=0,\ldots,g$, then $\C'=\{C'_0,\ldots,C'_g \}$ is a system of curves on $\Sigma_g=\partial H_g$.\footnote{Note that $\Sigma_g=S_g$ in the orientable case and $\Sigma_g=S_{2g}$ in the non-orientable one.} Let $C''_j$, for $j=1,\ldots,m$, be the attaching circles of the 2-handles. $\C''=\{C''_1,\ldots,C''_m \}$ is a system of curves on $\Sigma_g$, too.
 Possibly by adding a trivial 2-handle, we can suppose that $m>0$.
-Moreover, up to isotopy we can always suppose that any curve of $\C''$ intersect transversally the curves of $\C'$, the graph $\tilde\G=\C'\cup\C''$ is connected and cellularly embedded in $\S_g$ (i.e., the regions of the embedding are disks).
-Now take a set $\{N_1,\ldots ,N_m\}$ of pairwise disjoint regular (closed) neighborhoods in $\S_g$ of all curves of $\C''$, such that $\partial N_j$ intersects transversally the curves of $\C'$ in such a way that any component of $N_j\cap\C'$ contains exactly one point of $\C'\cap\C''$.
-So, $\C=\{\partial N_1,\ldots,\partial N_m\}$ is a system of $2m$ curves on $\S_g$, and the graph $\G=\C'\cup\C$ is a finite connected 4-regular graph embedded on $\S_g$.
-Now color the arcs of $\G$ in the following way: the arcs of the curves of $\C$ are colored by 2 if they belong to $\partial B'$ and by 3 if they belong to $\partial B''$.
-Furthermore, color the arcs of the curves of $\C'$ by 0 if they belong to some $N_j$ and by 1 otherwise.
-It is easy to see that the resulting coloration is proper, and the 3-manifold $M_{\G}$ associated to $\G$ via the previous construction is homeomorphic to $M$.
+Moreover, up to isotopy we can always suppose that each curve of $\C''$ intersects transversally the curves of $\C'$; the graph $\tilde\G=\C'\cup\C''$ is connected and cellularly embedded in $\Sigma_g$ (i.e., the regions of the embedding are disks).
+Now, let us take a set $\{N_1,\ldots ,N_m\}$ of pairwise disjoint regular (closed) neighborhoods in $\Sigma_g$ of all curves of $\C''$, such that $\partial N_j$ intersects transversally the curves of $\C'$ in such a way that any component of $N_j\cap\C'$ contains exactly one point of $\C'\cap\C''$.
+So, $\C=\{\partial N_1,\ldots,\partial N_m\}$ is a system of $2m$ curves on $\Sigma_g$, and the graph $\G=\C'\cup\C$ is a finite connected 4-regular graph embedded on $\Sigma_g$.
+Let us color the arcs of $\G$ in the following way: the arcs of the curves of $\C$ are colored by 2 if they belong to $\partial B'$ and by 3 if they belong to $\partial B''$.
+Furthermore, we color the arcs of the curves of $\C'$ by 0 if they belong to some $N_j$ and by 1 otherwise.
+It is easy to see that the resulting coloration is proper, and the 3-manifold $M_{\G}$ associated to $\G$ via the previous construction is homeomorphic to $M$. \end{proof}